bormaxi8080/osint-timeline/DRAFT.md

 SeleniumBase.
 Python APIs for web automation, testing, and bypassing bot-detection: https://github.com/seleniumbase/SeleniumBase

+White Obfuscate.
+A tool to obfuscate / to make Python code unreadable.
+It obfuscates your code and prevents easy access of others to your code: https://github.com/whxitte/white-obfuscate

 Caffeine.
 A high performance caching library for Java: https://github.com/ben-manes/caffeine?tab=readme-ov-file

 ----